2017 LINAFOOT (Chad): Events

 Following financial difficulties and the lack of sponsors, FTFA decided to implement the new format of the national championship, which would lower the costs.
 In 2017 FIFA proposed to FTFA a new championship format, which FTFA accepted.
-The new formula of the national football championship takes place in two phases.
-The first phase is called a zonal phase, and consists of three zones.
-Zone 1 consists of six clubs from N'Djamena (RFC, Gazelle, Tourbillon, Elect-Sport, Foullah Ediffice and Ascot), Zone 2 consists of the clubs from Sarh, Koumra, Doba, Moundou, Pala and Bongor, Zone 3 includes the clubs of Moussoro, Ati, Biltine, Mongo, Salamat and Abéché.
-At the end of the zonal confrontations, three clubs in Zone 2 and Zone 3 will join the 4 qualifiers in Zone 1 to start the second phase of the championship.
-The 5th and 6th of the final ranking will be officially relegated to lower division.
+The new formula of the national football championship took place in two phases.
+The first phase, called a zonal phase, consistsed of three zones.
+Zone 1 consisted of six clubs from N'Djamena (RFC, Gazelle, Tourbillon, Elect-Sport, Foullah Ediffice and Ascot), Zone 2 consisted of the clubs from Sarh, Koumra, Doba, Moundou, Pala and Bongor, Zone 3 included the clubs of Moussoro, Ati, Biltine, Mongo, Salamat and Abéché.
+At the end of the zonal confrontations, three clubs in Zone 2 and Zone 3 have joined the 4 qualifiers in Zone 1 for the second phase of the championship.
+The 5th and 6th of the final ranking should have been officially relegated to lower division.
 Matches were usually being played at 4 p.m. local time.
 Zone 1 playoff matches were being played on 3 stadiums: Stade d'Académie de Farcha, Stade Omnisports Idriss Mahamat Ouya and Stade de Paris-Congo.